arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 In this project LoRaWAN® was used leveraging its capabilities, this technology is perfect for remote deployments where there's no internet connection and for battery-powered devices because of its low energy consumption.

-Thanks to the Edge Control capabilities of controlling different types of actuators and handling a vast variety of input sensors, it is a great choice for developing robust and agriculture environment-proof solutions.
+Thanks to its capabilities of controlling different types of actuators and handling a vast variety of input sensors, the Edge Control is a great choice for developing robust and agriculture environment-proof solutions.

 ### Next Steps